sarusivam/TicTacToe.io/README.md

 #### Code

-* Code will be changesd to fully-object-oriented with proper design and classes
+* Code will be changesd to fully-object-oriented with proper design and classes *in 1.2.2 XP*

 ### Other updates

 * Multi-player

-* Leaderboard showing top ten players

 ## Compantabilitly